 Your SCS procedure will involve at least two incisions, which means you’ll have a scar at each location.
 One incision is made along your mid-back to place the leads near your spinal cord.
 The second incision is for the small generator, or battery pack, which is usually placed in a more discreet area like your buttock, flank, or lower abdomen.
 We choose this spot carefully for both comfort and aesthetics.
 Initially, the scars will appear reddish or pink and may be slightly raised, but with proper care, they will flatten and lighten over time, eventually blending in more with your surrounding skin.

-What is the Healing Process for SCS Scars?
+What Is the Healing Process for SCS Scars?

 Understanding how your body heals is a key part of preparing for any procedure.
 After a spinal cord stimulator implant, you’ll have both visible scars on your skin and internal healing to consider.
 The process is unique to each person, but knowing the general timeline can make your recovery feel much more manageable.
 It’s all about giving your body the time and care it needs to mend properly.

-Your Recovery Timeline: The First Few Weeks
+Your Recovery Timeline: The First Weeks

 Right after your procedure, you’ll spend some time in a recovery room.
 It’s normal to feel groggy and experience soreness at the incision sites.
 You might also notice some swelling or bruising, but this is a standard part of the initial healing phase.
 Your care team will provide instructions on how to manage this, which often includes using ice packs and taking prescribed pain medication.
 Following your doctor’s post-op instructions is the most important thing you can do to ensure a smooth start to your recovery from the spinal cord stimulation procedure.

-How Scars Mature and Change Over Time
+How Your Scars Will Change Over Time

 A scar’s journey doesn’t end once the wound has closed.
 In the first couple of weeks, your body is busy building new tissue, and internal scar tissue can mature quickly.
 This internal healing is something your pain specialist carefully considers when planning your treatment.
 On the surface, your scar will also change.
 Initially, it might look red or purple and feel slightly raised.
 Over the following months, it will gradually soften, flatten, and fade to a lighter, less noticeable color.
 Patience is key here—true scar maturation is a long-term process.